 CONSIDER THIS CLAIM AS PART OF THE EXAMINATION.
 DO NOT MAKE A MISTAKE IN YOUR RESIDENCE PREFERENCE CLAIM.
 IF YOU DO NOT FILL OUT THIS QUESTION CORRECTLY, YOUR NAME WILL NOT APPEAR ON CERTIFIED LISTS FOR APPOINTMENT, AND YOU MAY MISS EMPLOYMENT OPPORTUNITIES.
 WE MAY NOT ADD YOUR NAME TO AN OUTSTANDING CERTIFIED LIST IF YOU MAKE A MISTAKE.
 CITIES AND TOWNS INVESTIGATE APPLICANTS FOR FIRE AND POLICE POSITIONS.
 IF THEY FIND YOU ARE A NON-RESIDENT, THEY WILL NOT HIRE YOU AS A RESIDENT AND WILL REQUEST THAT YOUR PREFERENCE BE CANCELED.

-The way that non-resident names appear on Firefighter and Police Officer Open Entry-Level Lists will be changed in MaCS.
+The way that non-resident names appear on Firefighter and Police Officer Open Entry-Level Lists will be changed in Civil Service Online.
 Applicants will no longer be limited to a total of 3 non-resident location selections, which will eliminate the need for candidates to switch location selections in order to be considered for a vacancy.
 Instead, a statewide Eligible List of applicants will be used to certify eligible* non-resident names.
 If a municipality has certified all their Residents on the Eligible List and requests additional names, an email Notice of Interest (NOI) will be sent to eligible* applicants according to their ranking on the statewide Eligible List.
 Applicants can simply reply to the NOI email to confirm their interest, and will then be certified to the municipality.
 Both Residents and non-residents still must sign any certification that they appear on to indicate to the Appointing Authority their willingness to accept a position.